Who I am

 I am Neil Fletcher of 23 Rossington Street, Manchester M40 1PG UK

-This site is for the promotions of buying and selling BrewDog plc shares.
+This site is for the promotion of buying and selling BrewDog plc shares.

 I am a joint shareholder with my husband John Stewart, and our Shareholder Reference Number is C0000000089

 I am also an individual shareholder, and administer the shareholder accounts of several other investors.